Black Teacher Project

 Through Our Eyes: Perspectives and Reflections From Black Teachers

-How Racial Affinity Professional Development Sustains Black Teachers
+The Black Teacher Project: How Racial Affnity Professional Development Sustains Black Teachers

-In our pilot year, BTP offered racial affinity-based professional development support for Black teachers in the San Francisco Bay Area and New York City, and sought to understand the impact on the teachers who participated.
-This article describes the findings from these supports, including a yearlong book study, inquiry groups, and drop-in “Rejuvenation Spaces.”
-A key finding from this initial pilot study is that racial affinity-based professional development decreases isolation and increases retention for Black teachers.
+In our pilot year, BTP provided racial affinity-based professional development for Black teachers in the San Francisco Bay Area and New York City, aiming to assess its impact.
+This article outlines the results, encompassing a yearlong book study, inquiry groups, and 'Rejuvenation Spaces.'
+A significant finding from this pilot study is that such professional development reduces isolation and enhances retention among Black educators.

 • A Class of They Own: Black Teachers in the Segregated South by Adam Fairclough